mitkonikov/SchoolNet/readme.md

 #### **Real Time Gaming in School?!**

-SchoolNet is a network which is designed to help teachers and students organize and colaborate together while making the classes and lessons more interactive with fun real-time games, statistics and awards.
-SchoolNet is and should be seen, only as a tool in the educational process.
-The main SchoolNet platform is still in construction, so you won't be able to join it and play it.
-However we are releasing the ZNAM platform, which is a so-called "Cloud of Knowledge".
+The idea behind the SchoolNet Core is a service which will host modular sandboxed real-time educational games created and played by students.
+Making classes and lessons more interactive with fun real-time games, statistics and awards will be the future of the education process.
+The SchoolNet Core is still in construction, so you won't be able to join it and play it.
+However, we are releasing the **ZBOR** and **ZNAM** platform soon.

 ## ZNAM

 ZNAM is a web-app that hosts questions on multiple school subjects for anyone to practice on.
-It was initially designed to digitize the questions from the national prom (high-school graduation) exam.
+It was initially designed to digitize the questions from the national high-school graduation exam.
 However, we have further extended the capabilities, so anyone can contribute questions.
-The purpose of this platform is to create a national database or cloud of knowledge which would not only be useful to teachers and students, but also to scientists and inventors a like.
+The purpose of this platform is to create a national database or "Cloud of Knowledge" which would not only be useful to teachers and students, but also to scientists and inventors a like.

-## How does SchoolNet work?

-SchoolNet hosts games and its main goals are to connect teachers and students together with interactive real-time games.

-## When to play?
+## ZBOR

-SchoolNet is designed to be used *only* in the school! *(Hell yeah!)*
-Seriosly, you can contribute and make levels from home too, but when you play on the system, everyone (the students and the teacher) should be gathered **together**.
-It's important to have face-to-face interactions, not only considering the coordination when starting and finishing levels, but also considering the social aspect.
-We don't want the digitalization of a system to impact the level of social interaction - we've seen enough of that already.
+ZBOR is small web-app that hosts an open-source dictionary with fast word querying.
+We created this dictionary only by parsing the Macedonian Wikipedia.
+We also trained an RNN AI model for word generation and we have plans to create new language AI models for various of interesting purposes.

-## Is is hosted now?
+### Is is hosted now?

 **No, not yet.** We are still in development and any contribution or donation would speed the process a ton.
 Thank you.

-## Plans for the future
+### Plans for the future

 Oh, we have huge plans and everyone is welcomed to fantasizes with us.
 Some of our plans include:
  - SchoolNet's course based system
  - SchoolNet's tournament system
- - The SAKAM platform - a platform for voting and exhanging ideas and changes
- - The ZBOR platform - Open Source downloadable national dictionary with cool statistics Come down to the [contribute section](#contribute) and put your signature on the [Hall of Fame](#hall-of-fame).
+ - The SAKAM platform - a platform for voting and exhanging ideas and changes Come down to the [contribute section](#contribute) and put your signature on the [Hall of Fame](#hall-of-fame).

 ## Tech